Chalwk77/GamesBot/README.md

 Commands:

 - `/setup` `game` `channel id`

-> Use this command to set up a game in a channel.
+  - Use this command to set up a game in a channel.

+---

 - `/hangman` `opponent` `gallows design`

-> Use this command to start a game of hangman.
+  - Use this command to start a game of hangman.

+---

 - `/tictactoe` `opponent` `board size`

-> Use this command to start a game of tic tac toe.
+  - Use this command to start a game of Tic Tac Toe.